elleobrien/Bigdata_Bighair/README.md

 This repository contains several analyses and samples from a hair dataset.
 Important features:

-**Hair_Maps** contains the hair "heat maps" for every image in the yearbook dataset.
+**Hair_Maps** contains the hair "heat maps" for every image in the yearbook dataset created by [Ginosar et al](https://people.eecs.berkeley.edu/~shiry/projects/yearbooks/yearbooks.html).
 The maps are probabilistic (scaled 0-1).

 **Looks_by_Decades** contains a folder of sample images representing every decade from 1930-2010.
 An accompanying .csv file provides demographic info (male/female label, decade) about each picture.